 How Much Is a Personal Injury Lawsuit Worth?

 The settlement amount of a personal injury case varies greatly depending on the type of injury involved.
-Here is the average personal injury settlement breakdown for personal injury cases based on our lawyers’ handling thousands of these claims:
+Here is the average personal injury settlement breakdown for personal injury cases based on our lawyers’ handling thousands of bodily injury claims:

 Medical malpractice cases have higher values.
 Nationally, the average payout in a medical malpractice lawsuit is around $250,000.
 The typical average settlement value for a medical malpractice case in Maryland (particularly in Baltimore or Prince George’s County) is significantly higher than the national average.